Nradionenko/DQE_Python_Homework/Classes_Homework_5/README.md

 - Both lists are sorted descending.

 Homework8: JSON.
 Run fromjson.py + pass json path in cmd OR main.py and select "Write from json" on the first step:
-- Jsonschema needs to be installed to run this module: https://pypi.org/project/jsonschema/
 - user can pass path to json file in cmd when running module (only 1 file expected), if no path  - default path is used (configured in configs.ini).
 Default json is in /Classes_Homework_5/files
 - json is validated against schema.json (see in /Classes_Homework_5/files)
 - if json is not valid or an file errors occur, user is asked to provide path to another json (until user provides proper file)